neurotoxins/personal_projects/README.md

 # Project 1: Movie Trailer Website

-This project is a part of the Udacity FUll Stack Developer course and this project demostrates using python to generate a movie website.

 # Installation and Prerequisites:

 A python wrapper tmdbsimple and simplejson were used in this project.